← All Articles

 Published 1 June 2026

-The Singapore government recognizes this too.
-Under the Productivity Solution Grant (PSG), you can claim up to 70% subsidy for cloud solutions—capped at SGD 30,000 per project.
-The Enterprise Development Grant (EDG) goes further, supporting larger transformation projects.
-Many SMEs leave this money on the table simply because they haven't explored cloud yet.
+The Singapore government recognises this too.
+Under the PSG, you can claim up to 70% subsidy for cloud solutions — capped at SGD 30,000 per project.
+The EDG supports larger transformation projects.
+Many SMEs leave this money unclaimed simply because they haven't started the conversation.

 AWS: The Market Leader

-Amazon Web Services powers roughly 32% of the cloud market globally.
-For Singapore specifically, AWS operates a dedicated region in Singapore (ap-southeast-1), making it a natural choice.
+Amazon Web Services powers roughly 32% of the global cloud market.
+They operate a dedicated Singapore region (ap-southeast-1), which makes data residency straightforward.

-• Widest service breadth: 200+ services across compute, storage, databases, analytics, AI/ML, and more
+• 200+ services covering compute, storage, databases, analytics, AI/ML — basically everything

-• Mature ecosystem: Largest community, most third-party integrations, abundant talent in Singapore
+• Largest ecosystem — most third-party integrations, biggest community, abundant local talent

-• Strong for startups: AWS Activate program provides free credits (up to USD 5,000) for qualifying startups
+• Strong for startups: AWS Activate provides free credits (up to USD 5,000) for qualifying startups

 • Data transfer out: SGD 0.12 per GB